 Students Supporting Israel (SSI) is a grassroots, student-funded and student-run organization founded by and second year biology major Ariel Dankner and an anonymous third year student, that takes a different stance than that of members of the Hillel or those affiliated with Students for Justice in Palestine.
 In the eye of a political storm, the members of SSI support Israel and are against BDS.
 However, they do not take a stance on the political situation within the State of Israel and its government, according to the club’s founder.

 “We aren’t saying that divestment isn’t an important issue,” Danker said.
 “We just acknowledge the fact that the conflict overseas is something we can discuss, but can’t control.
 What we can control are the connections between individuals and cultures on our own campus.”

 In addition to supporting Israel and standing against BDS, SSI seeks to celebrate the cultures of not only Israel, but all of the Middle East, with plans to ally with Lebanese, Persian and other Middle Eastern groups on campus for future cultural awareness events.

-The founder of the club, who spent a voluntary year and a half in Israel’s Defense Force, openly respects the opinions of supporters on both sides of the issue, finding it necessary to reach out and include SSI board members of all races and faiths who may not align with pro-Israel sentiments.
+The founder of the club, who spent a voluntary year and a half in Israel’s Defense Force, openly respects the opinions of supporters on both sides of the issue, finding it necessary to reach out and include individuals of all races and faiths who may not align with pro-Israel sentiments.